 Conditions in the municipal and corporate markets are favorable, having significantly improved in recent years.
-The corporate bond market has topped \$1 trillion each year since 2010.
-In 2019, corporate bond issuance was \$1.4 trillion, or 3% higher than 2018 issuance.
-The municipal market has also been very strong over the last ten years.
-In 2019, municipal long-term issuance was \$423 billion, which is significantly higher as compared to \$346 billion of issuance in 2018 due to changes in tax law regarding the elimination of advance refundings.
+The corporate bond market has topped \$1 trillion each year since 2010 and reached record levels in 2020 with approximately \$2.3 trillion of issuance, or 61% higher than 2019 issuance.
+The municipal market has also been very strong over the last eleven years.
+In 2020, municipal long-term issuance was \$473 billion, which is 11% higher as compared to \$426 billion of issuance in 2019 as issuers took advantage of record low interest rates.